-Gary LeVox, his second cousin Jay DeMarcus, and Joe Don Rooney first came together in Nashville all the way back in 1997.
+Joe Don Rooney and second cousins Gary LeVox and Jay DeMarcus first came together in Nashville in 1997.
 DeMarcus was originally a Christian singer performing in the band East to West.
-A few years later he invited LeVox to move to Nashville from Ohio to help him produce an album.
+A few years later, he invited LeVox to move to Tennessee from Ohio to help him produce an album.
 The cousins were working in a nightclub in Printer's Alley one night when their guitarist didn't show up.
-DeMarcus had met Rooney while working for Chely Wright's band, so he invited him to join them.
+DeMarcus had met Rooney while working for Chely Wright's band, so he invited him to join them onstage for the first time.
 As the story goes, it was an instantaneous connection and Rascal Flatts was born shortly after.

-A three-song demo got the group signed by Lyric Street, and one of those songs ended up being their debut single, "Prayin' for Daylight," which reached number three on the Billboard country chart.
+A three-song demo got the group signed by Lyric Street, and one of those tracks ended up being their debut single, "Prayin' for Daylight," which reached No. 3 on the Billboard country chart.
 Pretty impressive for a musical debut.
-Their successful self-titled debut album earned them an ACM Award for Top New Vocal Duo Or Group.
+A successful self-titled debut album earned the upstart act an ACM Award for Top New Vocal Duo Or Group.

-The trio has achieved 14 number one hits across their 25 singles, a Grammy Award in 2006 for writing their signature song, "Bless the Broken Road," and two CMT Music Awards for Group/Duo of the Year.
+The trio achieved 14 No. 1 hits across it 25 singles, a Grammy Award in 2006 for signature song "Bless the Broken Road" and two CMT Music Awards for Group/Duo of the Year.

-In honor of their incredible 20-year career, here are our 20 favorite Rascal Flatts songs of all time.
+In honor of the trio's incredible 20-year career (a farewell tour was cancelled in 2020 due to COVID-19), here are our 20 favorite Rascal Flatts songs of all time.

 20. "Love You Out Loud"

-Written by Brett James and Lonnie Wilson, "Love You Out Loud" hit the top 5 on Billboard's Hot Country Songs chart in 2003.
+Written by Brett James and Lonnie Wilson, country stunner and live set high point "Love You Out Loud" hit the Top 5 on Billboard's Hot Country Songs chart in 2003.

 19. "Feels Like Today"

-Released in 2004, "Feels Like Today" is the title track to the band's third studio album.
+Released in 2004, orchestral pop stunner "Feels Like Today" is the title track to the band's third studio album.

 18. "Fast Cars and Freedom"

-Another cut from Feels Like Today, "Fast Cars and Freedom" was co-written by Gary LeVox and hit No. 1 on the country charts in 2005.
+Another cut from Feels Like Today, driving country-rocker "Fast Cars and Freedom" was co-written by Gary LeVox and hit No. 1 on the country charts in 2005.

-This ode to simpler times and the setting of The Andy Griffith Show was the final single to Rascal Flatt's 2002 album Melt.
+This ode to simpler times and the setting of The Andy Griffith Show was the final single from Rascal Flatt's 2002 album Melt.

 16. "I Melt"

 This steamy love song was the third single from the band's 2002 album Melt.
-In 2003, the song's video became the first video on CMT to feature nudity.
+In 2003, the song's video became the first video on CMT to feature (barely concealed) nudity.

 15. "Life Is a Highway"